Is Ray LaHood doing the job he was hired to do?

 The Department of Transportation is an agency of the Executive Branch of the U.S. government.
-Inside of the Department of Transportation (DOT) is the National Highway Transportation Safety Administration (NHTSA).
+Inside the Department of Transportation (DOT) is the National Highway Transportation Safety Administration (NHTSA).
 Anthony Foxx is the current head of Transportation or DOT.
 Thus he is the current head of NHTSA.

 According to the National Highway Transportation Safety Administration’s website (NHTSA), “NHTSA was established to reduce the number of deaths, injuries, and economic losses resulting from traffic accidents on national highways.”